An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Reviewing the confidence-ranked reconstruction attack

+In and of itself, reconstruction poses no privacy risk unless \emph{it is accurate}.
+In the following, we demonstrate that the confidence-ranked reconstruction that Dick \emph{et al.} propose is ineffective both at accurately reconstructing Census records and at detecting, even approximately, records at risk.

-The primary purpose of the confidence-ranked reconstruction (CRR in the following) Dick et al. propose is to attach a confidence level to each reconstructed record that measures how likely it is for that record to appear also in the data they use as ground truth.
+The primary purpose of the CRR is to attach a confidence level to each reconstructed record that measures how likely it is for that record to appear also in the data they use as ground truth.
 This ground truth consists of synthetic microdata published by the USCB that closely resemble the real 2010 Census microdata.
 By ``casting the reconstruction problem as an instance of large-scale, non-convex optimization, along with a subsequent step to convert non-continuous ({\em e.g.}, categorical) features back to their original schema'' \cite{dick2023confidence}, they rank reconstructed record prototypes by how frequently they appear in multiple reconstructions.
-A \emph{record prototype} is a record type with some \emph{multiplicity} (i.e., number of repetitions) in the microdata.
-We talk about prototypes rather than actual records because CRR is incapable of ascertaining the multiplicity of those prototypes and, therefore, it cannot produce an accurate reconstruction of the synthetic microdata.
-Nevertheless, the authors interpret the rank of the reconstructed records as a measure of risk, because the empirical results they report show that the top $k$ ranked (i.e., most frequent) reconstructed prototypes were present in the synthetic data set in a large proportion.
-Another issue of Disk et al.'s method is the arbitrary conversion of categorical attributes (Race) to numbers (1 to 63), which are then used as if they were continuous variables.
-Interpreting categorical values by their arbitrary numerical identifiers is meaningless and produces also arbitrary results.
-Instead, several methods exist to interpret these attributes according to the semantics they convey \cite{martinez2013}, or to obtain semantically consistent numerical representations of categorical values \cite{word2vec}.
+A \emph{record prototype} is a record type with some \emph{multiplicity} (that is, the number of repetitions) in the microdata.
+We talk about prototypes rather than actual records because CRR is incapable of ascertaining the multiplicity of those prototypes and, therefore, \emph{it cannot produce an accurate reconstruction of the synthetic microdata}.